 North Korea calls US cyber threat claims a fabrication, warns of countermeasures

-SEOUL, May 3 - North Korea's foreign ministry on Sunday rejected U.S. accusations that Pyongyang poses a cyber threat, calling them a fabrication aimed at justifying Washington's longstanding hostile policy, state media KCNA said.
+SEOUL – North Korea’s foreign ministry on May 3 rejected US accusations that Pyongyang poses a cyber threat, calling them a fabrication aimed at justifying Washington’s longstanding hostile policy, state media KCNA said.

 The spokesperson warned that Pyongyang would actively take all necessary measures for defending the interests of the state and protecting the rights and interests of its citizens in cyberspace, KCNA said.